jamiediaz/hw11JavascriptChallenge/README.md

 ![](UFO-level-1/static/images/no_filter.png)

 This is done by adding an if statement to replace the filtered table with an unfiltered one if the inputvalue equals blank.
+I needed to remove the place holder from the input tag in index.html for the unflitered to work.

 ![](UFO-level-1/static/images/clear_filter.png)